kohlschutter/stringhold/README.md

 ## The Twist

-All the operation listed above may in fact never create a String or concatenate them.
+All the operations listed above may in fact never create a String or concatenate them.
 If all that you need is to copy data from a Reader to a Writer, there is no need to construct a single String from it!

 **stringhold** takes great care of delaying the materialization of String instances from input data as much as possible.